frednora/gramado/shui/shell/README.md

-# OS Shell - Client-side GUI applications.
+# shell - The Shell for Gramado OS.

+All the client-side GUI applications are here.
 This is the Operating System Shell.

 ## Folders